 Why do some websites say that it’s days and not hours?

-I lost my Hola Bcn card, can I get a replacement?
+I lost my Hola Barcelona Card.
+Can I get a replacement?

 No, trips are only permitted to the holder of the card.

-Can I use my Hola Bcn card to get to Girona/Montserrat/Sitges?
+Can I use my Hola Barcelona Card to get to Girona/Montserrat/Sitges?

 No, this Barcelona travel pass is only valid for zone one of the Barcelona transport network.

-If you’re planning on visiting a bunch of attractions and don’t have the money to get around by taxi, then yes!
+If you’re planning on visiting the main tourist attractions and don’t have the money to get around by taxi, then yes!

 I’m a student/retiree, can I get any transport discounts in Barcelona?

-No, only children under 4 travel free on public transport in Barcelona.
+No, only children under four travel free on public transport in Barcelona.

 Does the validity kick in from the time I pick it up or the time I first use it on transport?

-The clock starts ticking from the time you first use it.
+The clock starts ticking on this Barcelona travel pass from the time you first use it.

-I’ll be in Barcelona for six days, are there Hola Bcn cards for more than 120 hours?
+I’ll be in Barcelona for six days.
+Are there Hola Barcelona Card cards for more than 120 hours?

-Do I have to book my Hola Bcn way in advance?
+Do I have to book my Hola Barcelona Travel Card way in advance?

-If the Hola BCN card isn’t the best Barcelona travel pass then what is?
+If the Hola Barcelona Card isn’t the best Barcelona travel pass then what is?

-Remember, you can drop me a line below about anything regarding your Barcelona holiday and I’ll respond ASAP with something so good you won’t even know what to do 😉
+Remember, you can drop me a line below about anything regarding visiting Barcelona, and I’ll respond ASAP with something so good you won’t even know what to do 😉